CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > _**Unique.**_ ***Playable at Dale*** if the influence is greater than 7. <br>_Standard Modifications:_ Men (+2), Dwarves (+1).
 > >
 > > {: .fs-3 }
-> > _“Most of the men of the northern regions of the West-lands were descended from the Edain of the First Age, or from their close kin...
+> > _“Most of the Men of the northern regions of the West-lands were descended from the Edain of the First Age, or from their close kin...
 Of this kind were...the Men of the Long Lake and of Dale."_ ***---&#65279;LotR***
 >

 ---